ak1904-cs/catch-the-insect/README.md

 Small changes and fixes are welcome.
 Open issues or submit pull requests for bug fixes, accessibility improvements, or additional features (settings for difficulty, sound, local assets).

 ## License
 This repository is a demo project.
-Use and modify freely; add a license file if you want a specific license.
+Use and modify freely